HenryHaoson/Figma-Context-MCP/README.md

 ## Configuration

-The server can be configured using either environment variables (via `.env` file) or command-line arguments.
-Command-line arguments take precedence over environment variables.
+The server can be configured using environment variables (via `.env` file), command-line arguments, or query parameters.
+The order of precedence is:
+1. Query parameters (highest priority)
+2. Command-line arguments
+3. Environment variables (lowest priority)

 ### Environment Variables